GergelyTuri/tFC-rig/Software/Rig/readme.md

 TODO:

 * Block water delivery during the ITI!!!
-* Can we add a `MAX_REWARD_NUMBER` which sets the maximum number of water deliveries in a row?
-This is to prevent the animal from drinking too much water.
-Let's say we set it to 5, then the animal can only get 5 rewards in a row, then a few sec later it can get reawards again.
 * Documetation -- Doxygen?
-* need a way to daisy chain multiple arduinos together and run the same script on then simultanelously.
+* Need a way to daisy chain multiple arduinos together and run the same script on then simultanelously.

 ## Rig Operation